 This isn’t like every other list of best law firm websites out there.
 We didn’t just find aesthetically pleasing sites to throw together so we could rank on Google.

-We wanted to give you a resource that breaks down the underlying psychology, user experience, and conversion rate best practices so you can understand.
+We wanted to provide you with a resource that breaks down the underlying psychology, user experience, and conversion rate best practices so you can understand them.

 We wanted to give you the why.
 Not just the what.